genesis-ai-dev/copilot-server/README.md

 # Python Language Server for vscode (so far)
 This VSCode extension provides a Language Server written in Python.
 It includes code actions that can suggest edits and provide autocompletion for text documents within the VSCode environment.
 Lots more will added on top of this, but for a start this seems helpful.
+## Install needed extensions:
+1. Install Pylance and Python from the Microsoft vscode extension store.
+2. Install `scripture-language-support` also from the extension store.
+3. Intalling the `codex-editor` extension (this will take a bit more effort).

+First, clone the repo `git clone https://github.com/genesis-ai-dev/codex-editor` and cd to that directory.
+Next, run `npm install`, `npm run compile` and `vsce package` in that order (ignore the warnings for `vsce`).
+If it is not yet installed, run `npm install -g vsce`.

+This will create a `codex-editor.vsix` file.
+To add this as an extension in vscode, run `code --install-extension codex-editor.vsix` or open the extensions tab in vscode, select the three dots in the top right corner and click `Install from VSIX`.
 ## Development Setup

 To contribute to this extension, clone the repository, and ensure you have the necessary dependencies installed: